CLRC Procedural Manual

 The CLRC director is responsible for all decisions affecting the CLRCs with the exception of those decisions made at administrative levels of the Texas A&M Health Science Center.

-The staff of the CLRCs is dedicated to assisting faculty and instructors in conducting educational activities within the CLRCs.
+The staff of the CLRCs are dedicated to assisting faculty and instructors in conducting educational activities within the CLRCs.
 This does not include the responsibility for providing instructions or skills training without the participation of the faculty or instructor.
 At the request of the faculty or instructor prior to the simulation, CLRC staff can participate in preparing students for a scenario or in debriefing students following the completion of a scenario.

 The highest level of confidentiality for students, standardized patients, faculty and instructors, and other health professionals utilizing the CLRCs will remain a priority.